 Bump-up CDs can be a good way to take advantage of rising interest rates.
 They are safe investments with more flexibility than a traditional CD, but they don’t necessarily earn more interest.
 Understanding interest rates is complicated, so bump-up CDs are generally only recommended for experienced investors.

 If you want to bump up your savings, one smart option is to open a SoFi Checking and Savings.
 You can get started with just a few clicks online, or on your phone, and this all-in-one account has no account fees or overdraft fees.
-Even better, you can qualify to earn 1.50% APY by using direct deposit and also set up automated goals to grow your savings steadily over time.
+Even better, you can qualify to earn a competitive APY by using direct deposit – and you can set up automated goals to grow your savings steadily over time.

 What is a 12-month bump CD?